Infected Belly Button Piercings – Symptoms & Treatments

 Making sure you use high-quality jewelry is one of the best ways to prevent future infections.
 Low-quality jewelry is often made of cheap materials.
 Cheap metals, besides causing allergic reactions, can easily break.

 When jewelry breaks while you’re wearing it, you can get scratched or punctured.
 That little injury will cause some pain and it gives you a greater risk of getting an infection than healthy skin does.

-When you’re on a tight budget, it can be tempting to trade your friend for their belly bling for the night so you can freshen up your look.
-But wearing someone else’s belly button jewelry is a really bad idea and it can lead to infection.
+When you’re on a tight budget, it can be tempting to trade belly bling with your friend for the night so you can freshen up your look.
+However, wearing someone else’s belly button jewelry is a really bad idea and it can lead to infection.